atulkamble/terraform-cheat-sheet/README.md

-Got it 👍 I’ll properly sequence and merge both overlapping parts of your cheatsheet into a **single ordered flow**.
-Here’s the clean, structured version:

----

 # Terraform Cheatsheet (Commands, Codes & Steps)

 > A fast, practical reference for everyday Terraform work — installation, init → plan → apply workflow, variables & modules, state, workspaces, backends, and common HCL patterns.